The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: emission as a molecular gas tracer

-Now we compute the conversion factor between the $[\ion{C}{II}]$ luminosity and the molecular gas mass: $\alpha_{[\ion{C}{II}]} \equiv M_{\mathrm{mol}} \, / \, L_{[\ion{C}{II}]}$\footnote{Note that the symbol $\alpha$ is used in Sect.~\ref{sec:cii_lf} to denote the faint-end slope of the [\ion{C}{II}] LF.
-However, throughout the text, the two are never discussed in the same context.}.
-Fig.~\ref{fig:alpha_cii} shows the correlation between $\alpha_{[\ion{C}{II}]}$ and various galaxy properties for our simulated galaxies, namely the gas-phase metallicity, $\rm 12 + log (O/H)$, the SFR averaged over the last 5 Myr ($\mathrm{SFR}_5$) and the ratio of the SFRs averaged over the last 5 and 200 Myr (hereafter $R_{5-200}$).
-The use of the latter is motivated by \cite{lomaeva22}, who proposed an SFR change diagnostic derived from the ratio of the SFRs averaged over the past 5 and 200 Myr to quantify the current rate of change of the SFR.
-As different SFR indicators are sensitive to the SF happening on different timescales, their ratio can be used to quantify the SFR change over time. \cite{lomaeva22} proposes the ratio of $\rm H\alpha$ to FUV emission as a proxy for $\mathrm{SFR}_5/SFR_{200}$.
-This quantity has also been used recently to quantify the bursty SF in galaxies observed with the James Webb Space Telescope \citep[see e.g.,][]{atek24, clarke24}.
+Fig.~\ref{fig:alpha_cii} shows the correlation between $\alpha_{[\ion{C}{II}]}$ and various galaxy properties for our simulated galaxies, namely the gas-phase metallicity, $\rm 12 + log (O/H)$, the SFR averaged over the last 5 Myr ($\mathrm{SFR}_5$), the SFR averaged over the last 200 Myr ($\mathrm{SFR}_{200}$), and the ratio of the SFRs averaged over the last 5 and 200 Myr (hereafter $R_{5-200}$).
+The use of the latter is motivated by \cite{lomaeva22}, who proposed an SFR change diagnostic derived from the ratio of $\mathrm{SFR}_{5}$ and $\mathrm{SFR}_{200}$ to quantify the current rate of change of the SFR.
+As different SFR indicators are sensitive to the SF happening on different timescales, their ratio can be used to quantify the SFR change over time. \cite{lomaeva22} proposed the ratio of $\rm H\alpha$ to FUV emission as a proxy for $\mathrm{SFR}_5/\mathrm{SFR}_{200}$.
+This quantity has also been used recently to quantify the bursty SF in galaxies observed with the James Webb Space Telescope \citep[see for example,][]{atek24, clarke24}.

 In each panel of Fig.~\ref{fig:alpha_cii}, we show the median $\alpha_{[\ion{C}{II}]}$ in different bins of the quantity on the $x$-axis along with the 16-84 percentile range (denoted by error bars).
 Firstly, we observe that the $\alpha_{[\ion{C}{II}]}$ values span about two orders of magnitude at all redshifts, particularly at $z \geq 6$.
 The Spearman's rank correlation coefficient (denoted by $\rho$) for the galaxy sample at different redshifts is reported in each panel.
 We find a weak correlation between $\alpha_{[\ion{C}{II}]}$ and gas metallicity at all redshifts and observe a large scatter at all values of $12+\rm log(O/H)$, in agreement with \cite{zanella18} who found little systematic variation of $\alpha_{[\ion{C}{II}]}$ with metallicity.